-The entrant must demonstrate that:
+Entrants must demonstrate

 Please see below links to previous awards winners and highly commended projects or initiatives.
 In considering these, please note that categories in previous years were different from this year’s categories and that projects were considered innovative at the time of the attribution of those awards.

 Please ensure you have reviewed and understood the Terms and Conditions for the Awards before submitting your entry.

 If you have any queries about the categories or awards process, please contact email@example.com

 2018 Winner: Chelsea and Westminster Hospital Foundation